 The Young Investigator Award (YIA) provides funding to promising investigators to encourage and promote quality research in clinical oncology.
 The purpose of this grant is to fund physicians during the transition from a fellowship program to a faculty appointment.
+This is a mentored award and the research project is conducted under the guidance of a scientific mentor.
 Applications in all areas of cancer research are accepted from U.S. and international applicants.

 The YIA is a one-year grant totaling $50,000 that supports personnel and/or research expenses, and travel to attend the Conquer Cancer Grants & Awards Ceremony at the ASCO Annual Meeting.
 Applicants who are selected to receive a YIA are allowed to receive other grants from other funding agencies.

 Applicants must meet the following criteria to qualify for a YIA:

 - Be a physician (MD, DO, or international equivalent) working in any country and currently in the last two years of his/her final subspecialty training at an academic medical institution and within 10 years of obtaining his/her medical degree at the time of grant submission.
 Examples of subspecialty training include, but are not limited to, a hematology-oncology fellowship, a surgical oncology fellowship, or a radiation oncology residency.
 An MD, PhD is eligible if both degrees are completed prior to the start of the grant period.

 - Be planning an investigative career in clinical oncology.